Happy Mardi Gras-Fat Tuesday-Shrove Tuesday. What could be better for this day than a great jambalaya with tender moist rice.

 6 cups water

 1 cup chopped green onions

-1. Heat the oil in a large cast-iron Dutch oven over medium-high heat.
-Add the onions, bell pepper, 2 teaspoons of the salt, and i teaspoon of the cayenne.
+Heat the oil in a large cast-iron Dutch oven over medium heat.
+Add the onions, bell peppers, 2 teaspoons salt, and 1 teaspoonn of the cayenne.
 Stirring often, brown the vegetables for about 20 minutes, or until they are caramelized and dark brown in color.
-Scrape the bottom and sides of the pot to loosen any brown particles.
+Scrape the bottom and sides of the pot to loosen any browned particles.
 Add the sausage and cook, stirring often for 10 to 15 minutes, scraping the bottom and sides of the pot to loosen any browned particles.

-2. Season the chicken with the remaining 1 teaspoon salt and remaining 1/4 teaspoon cayenne.
+Season the chicken with the remaining 1 teaspoon salt and remaining 1/4 teaspoon of cayenne.
 Add the chicken and the bay leaves to the pot.
-Brown the chicken for 8-10 minutes, scraping the bottom of the pot to loosen any browned particles.
+Brown the chicken for 8 to 10 minutes, scraping the bottom of the pot to loosen any browned particles.

-3. Add the rice and stir for 2 or 3 minutes to coat it evenly.
+Add the rice and stir for 2 or 3 minutes to coat it evenly.
 Add the water, stir to combine, and cover.
 Cook over medium heat for 30 to 35 minutes, without stirring, or until the rice is tender and the liquid has been absorbed.
-Check this after 18-20 minutes.
-Remove the pot from the heat and let stand, covered, for 2 to 3 minutes.
-Remove bay leaves.
+Remove the pot from the heat and let stand, covered for 2 to 3 minutes.
+Remove the bay leaves.